MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-performance-recommendations.md

 - M365-identity-device-management
 ---

-# Performance recommendations when using Intune to group, target, and filter
+# Performance recommendations for Grouping, Targeting and Fitering in large Microsoft Intune environments

-This article lists and describes recommendations for Intune grouping, targeting, and filtering for your policies.
-The goal is to help you make architecture and design decisions for your Intune deployments.
+This article lists and describes recommendations for Intune grouping, targeting, and filtering for your policies and applications.
+The goal is to help you make architecture and design decisions for your Intune deployments in large environments.

 These performance recommendations and their implementation can be different and depend on your own environment & other factors, including manageability and simplicity.